 - 2 tablespoons extra virgin olive oil

-- 6 large basil leaves, rolled and sliced into fine chiffonade
+- 6 large basil leaves, rolled and cut into fine chiffonade

 - Preheat grill or grill pan to smoking hot.